CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-elastic-cobol.md

 5. **Deploy the Blueprint**
   1. Once verified, click on the "deploy blueprint" button.
 You will see the deployment details along with an email stating the Blueprint is queued for execution.
-  2. This will kick off the blueprint deploy process and load a page to allow you to track the progress of the deployment.
+  2. This will start the blueprint deploy process and load a deployment queue page to allow you to track the progress of the deployment.

 6. **Monitor the Activity Queue**
   1. Monitor the Deployment Queue to view the progress of the blueprint.